 During year 9 we continue to develop communication, analytical and practical skills by introducing more challenging themes and synthesis of ideas through process led curriculum.
 All our KS3 lessons are designed to prepare students to a higher level and we mirror the content and structure of the GCSE courses that can be taken from Year 9.

-At Key Stage 4 students can choose Art and Photography pathways.
+At Key Stage 4 students can choose Art, Photography or Textiles pathways.

-Students follow GCSE (EDUQAS exam board).
+Students follow the GCSE course (AQA exam board).
 We follow an unendorsed course so that pupils are free to work in any materials/style they wish.
-Both Art and Photography are creative courses that allow students to explore themes and the creative responses of Historical and Contemporary artists, designers and photographers.
+Both Art, Photography and Textiles are creative courses that allow students to explore themes and the creative responses of Historical and Contemporary artists, designers and photographers.

-GCSE Art & Design and GCSE Photography have a range of learning opportunities for all students that are both practical and theoretical.
+The GCSE Art & Design, GCSE Photography and GCSE Textiles courses have a range of learning opportunities for all students that are both practical and theoretical.
 Thus, providing our learners with the knowledge, understanding and skill set to maximise their personal achievement.
-The course covers multi-disciplines that allow for fluid expression such as: Traditional Fine Art (painting, drawing, printmaking, sculpture) Textiles, Machine Embroidery, Serigraphy, Dressmaking, Fashion, Analog and Digital Photography, Photoshop, Modeling, Construction and Arts-Based ICT.
+The course covers multi-disciplines that allow for fluid expression such as: Traditional Fine Art (painting, drawing, printmaking, sculpture) Textiles, Machine Embroidery, Serigraphy, Dressmaking, Fashion, Analog and Digital Photography, Photoshop, Modelling, Construction and Arts-Based ICT.

-GCSE’s in Art &Design and Photography offer a range of transferable and creative thinking skills to take into sixth form subjects.
+GCSE’s in Art &Design, Photography or Textiles offer a range of transferable and creative thinking skills to take into sixth form subjects.
 As well as Art and Design, Textiles and Photography, learners also succeed at Art History, Performing Arts, Engineering, English Literature, Music, Media Studies and History and Sociology based subjects.

 GCSE Results 2019